Old World Reference

 all Cities

-The legacy spreadsheet listed the Zealot Leader as unlocking Training hurry for all three targets; in the current XML it covers Units only (aeHurryTraining = BUILD_UNIT) — Training hurry for Specialists and Projects instead comes from a CathedralCathedral whose religion holds the Redemption theology.
+The Zealot Leader covers Units only (aeHurryTraining = BUILD_UNIT) — Training hurry for Specialists and Projects instead comes from a CathedralCathedral whose religion holds the Redemption theology.
+Money splits the same way: the Holy War law unlocks Units, a Judge Governor unlocks Specialists and Projects.

 What it costs